 Medications changed by the liver (Cytochrome P450 3A5 (CYP3A5) substrates)

 Some medications changed by the liver include testosterone, progesterone (Endometrin, Prometrium), nifedipine (Adalat CC, Procardia XL), cyclosporine (Sandimmune), and others.

 Interaction Rating = Moderate Be cautious with this combination.

-Silymarin, a chemical found in milk thistle, can decrease blood sugar levels.
-Diabetes medications are also used to lower blood sugar.
+Milk thistle can lower blood sugar levels.
 Taking milk thistle along with diabetes medications might cause your blood sugar to be too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, metformin (Glucophage), pioglitazone (Actos), rosiglitazone (Avandia), and others.

 Theoretically, milk thistle might change the levels of some medications used for lowering cholesterol (statins).
-This could decrease how well these medications work.
+This might decrease how well these medications work.

 Some medications used for lowering cholesterol include atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Mevacor), pravastatin (Pravachol), and rosuvastatin (Crestor).